Would you describe yourself as fearful or fearless?

 What are some of your fear triggers?

-THE GAP— What we choose to do IN that space can determine whether we are reacting to or responding to fear.
+THE GAP— What we choose to do IN that space between stimulus and response can determine whether we are reacting to or responding to fear.

 When I face that “stimulus”, that uncertain or undesirable situation that prompts me to worry and be fearful, I tend to either react or respond.
 The difference is subtle.
 One brings imprisons and consumes me and the other brings about growth and freedom in my life.
 When I react I often exhibit worry, anxiety, fretfulness, a demanding spirit and an attempt to control the situation or people.
 I’m operating in my own strength and relying on my abilities to try to resolve the situation or alleviate the fear.
 That space where we have the power to choose our response is what I’m calling the “gap moment”.
 The little “gap” in time that can go unnoticed if I’m not looking for it.